Combining multiple years of ATUS data

 Changes to the ATUS weighting method

-There were no changes in the method used to generate statistical weights (the variable TUFINLWGT) on the ATUS data files from 2006 to the present.
-However, the method used to generate the weighting variable TUFINLWGT on the ATUS files changed each year from 2003 to 2006.
+There were no changes in the method used to generate statistical weights (the variable TUFINLWGT) on the ATUS data files from 2006 to 2019 and in 2021.
+However, the method used to generate the weighting variable TUFINLWGT on the ATUS files changed each year from 2003 to 2006, and in 2020, the weighting variable TU20FWGT was produced instead of TUFINLWGT.
 Thus, researchers who create multi-year data sets should not use the weighting variable TUFINLWGT for all years.

 Valid weights for various combinations of years